dayton-outar/shillings/docs/ANALYSIS/SVL.VALUATION.2015.md

 Credit to 97083497, 03046872, 05031957, 620087213 & 620086948 enrolled in Advanced Corporate Finance (SBFI6020), Mona School of Business and Management

-Below are the data sources, inputs and calculation used to determine the intrinsic value for GraceKennedy.
+Below are the data sources, inputs and calculation used to determine the intrinsic value for Supreme Ventures Ltd.

 | Data Point | Source | Value |
 |:--- |:--- | ---:|